Functions

 Pure functions

 If you probe built-in functions in shell you will see that most of them show something like [Pure BFunction ...].
 A function being pure means that it has no side effects and that it has referential transparency.
-This means that with the same inputs it will always produce same output.
+This means that with the same inputs it will always produce the same output.

 probe ?join